RohaidAhmed/RohaidAhmed/ReadMe.md

 # 💫 About Me:
+I am student of BS Computer Engineering.
-I'm currently working on my final year project, "Smartphone-Based Detection of Retinal Abnormalities.
+- 🔭 I'm currently working on my final year project, "Smartphone-Based Detection of Retinal Abnormalities.
+- I am using Flutter for Mobile application development and Tensorflow Keras for CNN model training.

 ## 🌐 Socials: